bdo311/metagene-maker/README.md

 **stranded:** + if plus only, - if minus only, 0 if no strand information.
 IMPORTANT if your regions are also strand specific.

+**pairName:** If a bedgraph is stranded, it must be part of a pair of bedgraphs (one + and one -) that share the same pairName.

 ### Region columns

 **regionType:** name of region

 **fileLoc:** absolute path to file specifying the regions of interest

-**header:** y if header, n if no header

-**stranded:** y if directional (i.e. TSS's), n if not directional (i.e. enhancers).
-IMPORTANT because some region profiles (like transcription start sites) have assymetrical shapes.

 **limitSize:** y if only regions >200bp and <200kb should be considered; n if no limitation

-**numBins:** number of bins. anywhere between 100 and 1000 is good
+**numBins:** number of bins.
+Use 1 to get the average coverage across the entire region.
+To make plots, anywhere between 100 and 500 is sufficient.

 **extendRegion:** y if regions in the bed file should be extended 1x upstream and downstream; n otherwise

+**sideExtension:** number of nt's to extend on each side of the provided regions.
+Default is 0.

+**sideNumBins:** number of bins to allocate for the side extensions (this number must be less than half of numBins

-Directory structure
+Output directory structure
 ------

 ### Parent directory